danpetrow/alphaDjango/README.md

         },
 		...
     ]

-    #There will be other stuff in this file that you will not want to change but you need to add to the file.
+There will be plenty of other stuff in this file that you will not want to change.
+Make sure you just add these few changes.
+If you want to take a look at the whole file check it out via Github.

 Tell Django that our app exists and that it uses our database.